TeleginSergey/Competitions_web-app_django/README.md

 ## Launching tests command
-- python3 manage.py test tests
+- python3 manage.py test testing

 Attention!
 If the tests are not passing, try renaming the folder "tests" to a different name, for example "testing".
 Accordingly, you will also need to change name "tests" in settings.py.